RMI78/Pypsorem/README.md

 # Usage

-To use PyPsorem, simply run the pypsorem command followed by the arguments you want to use.
+To use Pypsorem, simply run the pypsorem command followed by the arguments you want to use.
 PyPsorem accepts the following arguments:

     -v or --version: Displays the current version of PyPsorem and exits.
     -s or --start-with-lipsum: Whether or not your text starts with the classic "Lorem Ipsum" placeholder text.
 Defaults to False.
     -w or --what: The type of text you want to generate.
-Valid options are "paras" (paragraphs), "words", "lists", or "bytes".
+Valid options are "lists"/"paras" (paragraphs), "words", "lists", or "bytes".
 Defaults to "paras".
     -a or --amount: The number of text structures you want to generate.
-Defaults to 5.

 For example, to generate 10 paragraphs of Lorem Ipsum text that start with the classic "Lorem Ipsum" placeholder, you would run the following command:
 ```Python